pierre-emmanuelJ/iptv-proxy/README.md

 ## Description

-Iptv Proxy is a tool to convert an iptv m3u file
+Iptv Proxy is a project to convert an iptv m3u file

 into a web proxy server And give a new m3u file